 This model simulation is not without its limitations.
-The SnowModel snow evolution simulation assumed one-way atmospheric forcing, where the atmospheric conditions were prescribed at each time step without regard for the snow conditions (or lack of snow conditions) at the ground surface.
+The SnowModel snow-evolution simulation assumed one-way atmospheric forcing, where the atmospheric conditions were prescribed at each time step without regard for the snow conditions (or lack of snow conditions) at the ground surface.
 In the natural system, atmospheric variables like air temperature and humidity would be modified depending on the surface state, such as snow-covered or snow-free conditions, a dry or melting snowpack, and/or protruding or buried vegetation.
 These feedbacks were not included in the simulation presented herein.
-These kinds of interactions are included in regional and global climate models, and 30-year simulations with these models at 10-km resolution are expected to be possible in the near future (Bromwich et al. 2010; Hines et al. 2010; Shukla et al. 2010).
-In addition, MicroMet was used to downscale the MERRA atmospheric forcing data from its 2/3° longitude by 1/2° latitude grid to the 10-km SnowModel simulation grid.
+These kinds of interactions are included in regional and global climate models, and 30-yr simulations with these models at 10-km resolution are expected to be possible in the near future (Bromwich et al. 2010; Hines et al. 2010; Shukla et al. 2010).
+In addition, MicroMet was used to downscale the MERRA atmospheric forcing data from its $2/3^{\circ}$ longitude by $1/2^{\circ}$ latitude grid to the 10-km SnowModel simulation grid.
 An atmospheric model with more physics and dynamics (a regional or global climate model) would be expected to create improved downscaled temperature and precipitation fields.
 Again, simulations with such a modeling system are expected to soon be possible (e.g., Bromwich et al. 2010; Hines et al. 2010).
-Also, as noted previously, because of the relatively large grid increment this simulation did not include blowing snow processes.
-This influences the simulated snow depth, snow density, SWE, sublimation distributions, and other associated aspects of the snow-cover evolution physics in all non-forested areas of the domain (Fig. 1).
+Also, as noted previously, because of the relatively large grid increment, this simulation did not include blowing snow processes.
+This influences the simulated snow depth, snow density, SWE, sublimation distributions, and other associated aspects of the snow-cover evolution physics in all nonforested areas of the domain (Fig. 1).
 A solution to this limitation would be to implement a subgrid blowing snow parameterization to account for the relevant processes and interactions (e.g., Bowling et al. 2004).
+Alternatively, SnowModel, with SnowTran-3D (Liston and Sturm 1998; Liston et al. 2007), could be run at much higher resolution (e.g., ≤ 250 -m grid increment) to define the blowing snow sublimation fluxes.
+An additional limitation is the assumption of static vegetation distributions in the simulation.
+Numerous studies have observed changes, for example, in Arctic tree line location and shrub distributions (see Sturm et al. 2005).